-Inventories of materials and supplies are valued at the lower of average cost or market.
+Inventories of materials and supplies are valued at weighted average cost.

 Capital Assets

 The cost of the utility plant includes direct material, direct labor, and indirect costs such as engineering fees.
 Assets are recorded at historical cost except for donated assets which are recorded at acquisition value at the time of donation.
 The cost of routine maintenance and repairs to property is expensed.
 For depreciation purposes, assets are depreciated over their estimated useful lives (ranging from 3 to 50 years) using the straight-line method.
 Gains and losses are included in operations in the period the asset is retired or removed from service.